 At Holbeton Primary School we make sure that children are supported to achieve no matter what their ability or learning needs and this includes SEN.

-Our SENDCo (Special Educational Needs and Disabilities Coordinator) is Jackie Rundle and she works with the whole teaching team and Governing Body to ensure that we do all we can to support children (and their families) in identifying and where necessary, supporting SEN.
+Our SENDCo (Special Educational Needs and Disabilities Coordinator) is Stuart Armley-Jones and he works with the whole teaching team and Governing Body to ensure that we do all we can to support children (and their families) in identifying and where necessary, supporting SEN.

-If would like to know more about SEN or have any particular concerns please do contact Jackie Rundle or Jonathan Garstang – lead Governor for SEN at Holbeton Primary School.
+If would like to know more about SEN or have any particular concerns please do contact Stuart Armley-Jones Rundle or Sally Thomas, Governor for SEN at Holbeton Primary School.